Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/how-to-guides/how-to-configure-key-secret.md

 :::note
-While disabling an API client in the `EdFi_Admin` database will immediately prevent the issuance of new OAuth bearer tokens for it, any previously issued non-expired bearer tokens for the client will remain valid for authenticating API requests until they expire unless additional actions are taken.
+While disabling an API client in the `EdFi_Admin` database will immediately prevent the issuance of new OAuth bearer tokens for it, any previously issued non-expired bearer tokens for the client will remain valid for authorizing API requests until they expire unless additional actions are taken.
 :::

-In the even it is necessary to immediately disable a client's ability to authenticate using previously issued non-expired OAuth bearer tokens, two additional actions are needed:
+In the event it is necessary to immediately disable a client's ability to authorize API requests using previously issued non-expired OAuth bearer tokens, two additional actions are needed:

 1. **Removing previously issued tokens for the client from the `ClientAccessTokens` table in the `EdFi_Admin` database.**